 Associate Dean Thomas Rondinella participates in Q&A session with SOMA Founder Matthew Smollon.

 College of Communication and the Arts film faculty and administrators alike are enthused to continue this partnership with SOMA.
-Associate Dean Thomas Rondinella and Faculty Associate of Digital Media Production William Pace are no strangers to filmmaking and producing - both having had their share of films accepted and widely distributed.
+Professor of Visual and Sound Media Thomas Rondinella and Faculty Associate of Digital Media Production William Pace are no strangers to filmmaking and producing - both having had their share of films accepted and widely distributed.
 Most recently, the two teamed up to work on a comedy short.
 "Pezzavonante" (Big Shot), was produced by Rondinella and edited by Pace.
 "Pezzavonante" was selected for the Orlando Film Festival, screening in October 2017.
 Additionally, Pace's short film "Little Piggy" won "Excellence in Fiction Short Filmmaking" at the August 2017 University Film and Video Association annual conference.
 For more about SOMA, visit www.SOMAfilmfestival.com

 In the News